-Do you think these techniques already exist in France and that the new law is only a way of legitimising mass surveillance?
+Do you think these techniques already exist in France and that the new law is only a way of legitimizing mass surveillance?

-We know that national surveillance is not a new thing in France – it's been practised for decades.
+We know that national surveillance is not a new thing in France—it's been practiced for decades.
 It's even been on the increase since we've started using online communication more and more.
-So yes, France is definitely trying to legitimise some already existing practices with this law, for sure, much the same way that many other countries are.
+So yes, France is definitely trying to legitimize some already existing practices with this law, for sure, much the same way that many other countries are.

 No. It's now a clear fact that the mass surveillance performed in the US has never stopped a single attack.
 On several occasions, the government was asked to justify its surveillance methods, and they have failed to ever do so.
 Sometimes, they provide scenarios and vague plans, but the data never withstands any test.